Zerobeings/learn/README.md

 </p>

 ## User Experience
 Now the webapp will have a link from the phone home screen.
 This gives a similar experience to a native application.
+Users can log in with there preferred mobile wallet.

 <p align="center" width="100%">
     <img width="75%" src="images/afterA2HS.png">